 Armin Strom Tourbillon Water watch specification

-Movement: Manual, Caliber Armin Strom tourbillon ATC 11, twin-barrel, 184 components, Swiss Made
+Movement: Manual, Caliber Armin Strom tourbillon ATC 11, twin-barrel, 184 components, in-house, Swiss Made

 Number of jewels: 24 jewels